 For next steps, it is recommended to focus on continuous improvement of the ISMS to adapt to the evolving threat landscape and business environment.
 This includes regular updates to security policies, ongoing employee training, and periodic risk assessments to identify and mitigate new vulnerabilities.
 Additionally, leveraging the insights gained from this initiative, the organization should explore opportunities to integrate cybersecurity more deeply into its business strategy, potentially opening new markets and partnerships where robust security standards are a prerequisite.
 Finally, considering the dynamic nature of cybersecurity threats, investing in advanced threat detection and response technologies will further strengthen the organization's defense capabilities.

-Source: ISO 27001 Compliance for Gaming Company in Digital Entertainment, Flevy Management Insights, 2024
+Source: ISO 27001 Compliance Enhancement for a Multinational Telecommunications Company, Flevy Management Insights, David Tang, 2024

 Leverage the Experience of Experts.